NBC Club Policies

 See Policies and Procedures, Sections 3.12–3.13

-2. In March, a motorboat for safety must accompany all rowers without exception.
+2. In March and until water temperatures are warm enough, a motorboat for safety must accompany all rowers without exception.

-3. During the months of April, November, and December, rowers must use the “Four oars on the water” system.
+3. During the months of April, November, and December, and anytime the captain determines that the water is cold enough, rowers must use the “Four oars on the water” system.
 That means “A” and “B” single certified rowers may row, and must be accompanied by at least one other person, whether in the same boat or another.
 Singles must stay within 250M of another boat.
-Rowers of any other classification my only row in classes under the direct supervision of a coach during this period.
+Rowers of any other classification may only row in classes under the direct supervision of a coach during this period.

 4. FOG: Rowers may not row in fog unless the Henderson Bridge is visible from the garage door of the boathouse.
 If the Henderson Bridge is visible but the red buoy #6 north of the boathouse is not visible boats may proceed to the South only and may not row beyond Marston Boathouse.